oscovida/oscovida/README.md

   New predictions based on the data of 12 February and later, and some data points around 22 Jan.

+## Update 16 Feb

+- The data points from the past few days are more erratic than before.
+We use all data for the fits of the model parameters again.

 ## Infections

 ![Infection data](figures/infections-with-model-fit.svg)